nesi/support-docs/docs/General/NeSI_Policies/Allocation_classes.md

 > is eligible to receive allocations of NeSI resources depends on its
 > host institution.

-Allocations from an institution\'s entitlement are subject to approval by that institution.
+Allocations from an institution's entitlement are subject to approval by that institution.
 Some institutions require pre-approval or recover costs for their NeSI usage through internal charging.

 If you are applying in your capacity as a staff member or student at a